ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 * [ ] 6
 * [ ] 7

-(We will have similar question next week, so make sure you check the answer thoroughly.)
+(We will have a similar question next week, so make sure you check the answer thoroughly.)

 ---
 Let the length of the two equal sides of the isosceles triangle be `a` cm.
 Since the triangle has perimeter 20cm, the third side will have length `20 − 2a` cm.
 Since this must be a positive length, `20 − 2a > 0` and so `a < 10`.